Jessica Walsh: Other work

+Selected works

 40 Days of Dating

 In 2013, Walsh and fellow designer and friend Tim Goodman decided to date for 40 days to see if they could overcome their relationship issues and fall in love.
 They documented the social experiment on a website, 40 Days of Dating, launched in July 2013.
 The website is a blog and has entries from both Walsh and Goodman everyday answering the same questions throughout the 40 days.
+This project got a lot of attention online and has been used as an example of how digital platforms can be used to combine personal stories with design and social experiments.

-They answered the same questions each day which were;
+They answered the same questions each day which were: